botfront/rasa-addons/README.md

 ![PyPI](https://img.shields.io/pypi/v/rasa-addons.svg)
 ![Travis](https://img.shields.io/travis/mrbot-ai/rasa-addons.svg)

-## Rasa Core 0.11 Support on the way
-Only automated tests are not working yet.
-You can have a look and install from https://github.com/mrbot-ai/rasa-addons/tree/rasacore-0.11-support

 A set of power tools to 🚀🚀🚀 your productivity with Rasa

 - Input validation: if you expect Yes or No, make sure your users anser Yes or No